joepdooper/ivy/README.md

 #### 1. Navigate to your project folder

-Open terminal and navigate to your parent project folder:
+Open terminal and navigate to your project folder:

 ```bash
 cd path/to/your/project